 This Is a Basic Code Reader and Just a Little More

-The AD410 is geared, clearly, at the beginner DIY folks or users who wish to be a little more proactive with vehicle maintenance but nothing more, in the real sense.
+The AD410 is geared, clearly, at the beginner DIY folks or users who wish to be a little more proactive with vehicle maintenance, but nothing more, in the real sense.

 The Display Screen Is Rather Small…

-If you’re younger, do not use glasses, or have excellent eyesight, you may disagree with me on this one and you’d be 100% correct.
+If you’re younger, do not use glasses, or have excellent eyesight, you may disagree with me on this one, and you’d be 100% correct.
 Unfortunately, the 2.4″ display this unit has doesn’t inspire much confidence, especially for those who need glasses to read or generally have poor eyesight.

-It is better seen in action (and experienced) than talked about: it comes out bright and alive, with so much vivid color.
+It’s better seen in action (and experienced) than talked about: it comes out bright and alive, with so much vivid color.

 Alternatives to Consider